 Learning how to street fight with the skill and confidence of a sesoned fighter is something that can certainly be achieved.
 As a matter of fact, I have dedicated my entire live to teaching law abiding people how to defend and protect themselves in the streets.
 However, I have to tell you from the start that it's not such and easy task; it will require a bit of dedication on your part.
 But, if you are willing to do some serious studying as well as some practical self-defense training you could learn the skills necessary to win a street fight.

 Before we begin, you must understand the information in this article is just a small fraction of what you need to know about winning a street fight.
-I strongly encourage you to watch and study my Street Sledgehammer Program to learn and ultimately master the art of street combat.
+I strongly encourage you to take your research further and read the many books featured on this website.
 Having said that, lets talk about street fighting and what it takes to win.

 STREET FIGHTING IS NOT MMA